-Sure, the location, amenities, and transport are important factors that affect a property value.
+Sure, the location, amenities, and transport are all important factors that affect a property’s value.

-But, did you know that a well-rated school can do wonders for property value?
+But, did you know that a well-rated school can also do wonders for property value?

-And recent data shows that school catchment zones can actually have a significant influence over how quickly property prices grow.
+In fact, new data from Domain shows that school catchment zones can actually have a significant influence over how quickly property prices grow.

 That’s because some people are willing to pay a significant premium to be located within some primary and secondary school zones.

-In Sydney, competition for places in preferred school zones has pushed property prices in some areas sky-high.
+In Sydney, competition for places in preferred school zones has pushed property prices in some areas far above the city’s median.

-And with Sydney’s elite private schools costing parents up to an enormous $41,090 per year, per child, it’s understandable that top-performing public schools are in high demand.
+And with Sydney’s elite private schools costing parents up to an enormous $41,090 per year, per child, it’s understandable that the city’s top-performing public schools are in high demand.

-Interestingly, house price growth varied between neighbouring school zones.
+Interestingly, house price growth varies between neighbouring school catchments.